NathanBresette/MeLSI/README.md

 **Answer**: Reduce the number of permutations (`n_perms`), ensemble size (`B`), or enable pre-filtering (`pre_filter = TRUE`).

 **Question**: How do I interpret the learned metric weights?
 **Answer**: Higher weights indicate taxa that contribute more to group separation.
-The diagonal elements of the learned metric matrix represent feature importance.
+MeLSI automatically displays the top 5 most important features and generates a VIP chart showing feature importance.
+Access all weights via `results$feature_weights`.

 **Question**: Should I use CLR transformation?
 **Answer**: Yes, CLR transformation is recommended for microbiome data as it handles compositionality and zeros appropriately.